aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getIndent() {#getIndent--}

+<b>@deprecated.</b> Please use the 'indent' property instead.
 Specifies the indentation increment for compact axis and can be used to set the Report Layout to Compact Form.

 ```javascript
 getIndent() : number;